windwp/nvim-autopairs/README.md

 })
 ```

-Make sure to remove Mapping  insert mode `<CR>` binding if you have it.
+Make sure to remove mapping  insert mode `<CR>` binding if you have it.
 </details>

 <details>